btrettel/pipe-jet-breakup-data/README.md

 Assuming you are using Linux:

 Clone and navigate to the repository in a terminal.
 Then `cd scripts/`.
-First, change the `root_dir` line in `jetbreakup.py` to be the location of the repository.
 Initially the data has not been compiled and lives in CSV spreadsheets in the `data/` directory.
-You can compile the data into the `outputs/data/` directory (which will be automatically created if it does not exist) by running `python prepare_data.py`.
+You can compile the data into the `outputs/data/` directory (which will be automatically created if it does not exist) by running the Bash script `compile_all.sh` which will run all of the jet breakup data processing Python scripts available.
+This takes approximately 3 minutes on my laptop.

-The other scripts then read the `pipe-jet-breakup-data.pickle` file to produce plots and perform other analyses.
+The scripts then read the `pipe-jet-breakup-data.pickle` file to produce plots and perform other analyses.
 These scripts will create files in the `outputs/` directory.
 You can write your own script to do your own analysis too.

 # Statistics